-The 2016-17 annual report to Parliament provides:
+The 2017-18 annual report includes:

-- a review by the Director-General of our work environment and performance in 2016-17 (Part 1);
+- a review of 2017-18 by the Director-General (Part 1);

 - a description of ASIO’s role and structure (Part 2);

 - an overview of Australia’s security environment and outlook (Part 3);

 - a report on how ASIO performed against the performance measures and targets set out in our 2017-18 corporate plan (Part 4);